Private Name Mangling

 Example 1 public, private and protected

-Free to play with the following code snippet to explore the difference between public
+Free to play with the following code snippet to explore the difference between public, _private and __protected variable. and how it's handled in Python.

 class Test: